tcsvn/pyadlml/docs/user_guide/datasets.rst

     ...

 ..
 Note::
     Pyadlml supports 8 datasets so far.
-If you happen to come by a dataset, that is not included in this list please let me know and I will add the dataset to the library.
-It can be very hard to find datasets online.
-    For a full list and more information about each dataset visit :ref:`Dataset View`.
+If you happen to come by a dataset, not included in this list please open an issue on github and I will add the dataset to the library.
+It is hard to find datasets online.
+For a full list and detailed dataset information visit :ref:`datasets <Dataset View>`.

 Getting the data
 ================

-A dataset is loaded by using a function following the schema
+A dataset is loaded using a function following the schema

 .. py:function:: pyadlml.dataset.fetch_datasetname(cache=True, keep_original=True)